Workshop Topics

 Expand All

-In this interactive workshop, come learn about the services offered by and the collections held in Brandeis's University Archives and Special Collections, as well as the different ways these rare and unique materials can be used in classes both virtually and in-person.
+Calling all faculty and instructors!
+Come learn about the services offered by and the collections held in Brandeis's University Archives & Special Collections, as well as the different ways these rare and unique materials can be used in your classes (both virtual and in-person).

 Expand All